rome/tools/fuzz/README.md

 ./fuzz/init-fuzzers.sh
 ```

-This will install [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz) and optionally download a
+This will install [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz) and optionally download
-[dataset](https://www.sri.inf.ethz.ch/js150) which improves the efficacy of the testing.
+datasets which improve the efficacy of the testing.
 **This step is necessary for initialising the corpus directory, as all fuzzers share a common
 corpus.**
 The dataset may take several hours to download and clean, so if you're just looking to try out the